-Use your fun money to buy gift cards to your frequent haunts.
-It allows you to still enjoy them but also sets a limit to how much you can spend there.
+Use your fun money to buy gift cards to your frequent haunts or a reloadable visa card.
+This allows you to still have fun but also sets a limit to how much you can spend.

 And you can enjoy yourself guilt-free without having to touch your bank account.